-7.2 Altitude Alert
+7.2.
+Altitude Alert

-The Set Altitude alert is a visual alert only.
-It is signaled by the Set Altitude text display changing from white to green.
-Green indicates that the barometric corrected altitude is within ± 100 ' of the Set Altitude.
+The Set Altitude alert is aural and visual.
+Achieving the Set Altitude is signaled by the Set Altitude text display changing from white to green.
+Green indicates that the barometric corrected altitude is within $\pm 100'$ of the Set Altitude.
+The text flashes yellow and a double beep audio alert is generated when the aircraft reaches an altitude within $\pm 200'$ of the Set Altitude.
+A double beep is also generated when departing more than $\pm 200'$ from the Set Altitude.